Namratachougule3792/Project_portfolio/README.md

 # Project_portfolio
-I developed this website as a porject.
+I developed this website as a project.